precision-sustainable-ag/benchbot-map-generator/README.md

     - `pip install -r  requirements.txt`

-5. Ask @Mikah Pinegar for the credentials.json file and copy it into the top level directory
+5. Ask @mikahpinegar for the credentials.json file and copy it into the top level directory

 6. Run the generate_map.py file and insert the google sheets IDs that are found in the URL in the browser